AnupM-UW/SayamiSim/README.md

 The simulator will send UDP datagrams over the network with the state of the simulator, e.g. Altitude, latitude, etc. Other clients can read those messages and do meaningful things with them.

-I hardcoded my IP address (192.168.1.20) since this address rarely changes (although it is subject to the DHCP IP address lease timeout), but this is easy to change and I want to make this process more dynamic in the future.
+The simulator can take up to one command line param which is the IP address of the P2P UDP client.
+Otherwise, it will use the hardcoded IP address (192.168.1.20) of my computer.
+Since this address rarely changes (although it is subject to the DHCP IP address lease timeout), it works out.
+This is easy to change to make this process more dynamic in the future, but the ability to specify target IP in command line is already great.

 Milestones
 ---